RBCK1

 RanBP-type and C3HC4-type zinc finger-containing protein 1 (also known as HOIL-1) is a protein that in humans is encoded by the RBCK1 gene.

 The protein encoded by this gene is similar to mouse UIP28/UbcM4 interacting protein.
 Alternative splicing has been observed at this locus, resulting in distinct isoforms.

 HOIL-1 is an E3 ubiquitin ligase and a part of the linear ubiquitin chain assembly complex (LUBAC), the only known ubiquitin ligase generating linear (Met1) polyubiquitin linkages.
 Although HOIL-1 isn’t responsible for the linear ubiquitin generation, it is a necessary component of LUBAC and ensures its proper assembly and function.
-Interestingly, unlike most E3 ubiquitin ligases, HOIL-1 is able to catalyze oxyester bond formation between the C-terminus of a ubiquitin monomer and Ser/Thr of a different protein.
+Unlike most E3 ubiquitin ligases, HOIL-1 is able to catalyze oxyester bond formation between the C-terminus of a ubiquitin monomer and Ser/Thr of a different protein.
 This recently discovered function of HOIL-1 has so far been described in the context of MyD88 signaling.
 Additionally, a catalytically inactive mutant of HOIL-1 (HOIL-1C458S) led to prolonged IKK activation and increase of inflammatory cytokine production by cytotoxic T cells.
 The proposed mechanism is that the ester-linked ubiquitin chains limit the size of isopeptide-linked (K63 and/or M1) ubiquitin chains.